microsoftgraph/microsoft-graph-docs-contrib/concepts/identity-governance-pim-rules-overview.md

 ## Policies

 In Microsoft Graph, the role settings are called *rules*.
-These rules are grouped in, assigned to, and managed for Azure AD roles and groups through containers called *policies*.
+These rules are grouped in, assigned to, and managed for Microsoft Entra roles and groups through containers called *policies*.

 The policies are defined through the [unifiedRoleManagementPolicy resource type](/graph/api/resources/unifiedrolemanagementpolicy).